barrekt/hello-world/README.md

 GitHub repo's use 'branches'.
 This is away of creating 'versions' of an element within a project to edit without impacting the 'main' branch (which is our production branch).

-#y editing the readme-edits branch, I can then commmit (save) changes to the main (production) branch when I am happy with the changes.
+By editing the readme-edits branch, I can then commmit (save) changes to the main (production) branch when I am happy with the changes.

 I'm going to try that by committing this README.md from the readme-edit branch to main.